acdh-oeaw/VELD_example_repos/README.md

 - **executable**

-  a docker service, defined as a compose service, with arbitrary dockerfile / images / code contexts.
+  a docker compose service, with arbitrary dockerfile / images / code contexts.
 The VELD metadata describes what kind of data / executable it is compatible with.
-Note that while an executable is by definition something that can be run on itself, it is usually not meant to be run alone, as it would likely need some context, like what data to be fed or where to store output, etc.
+Note that while an executable is by definition something that can be run on itself, it is usually not meant to be run alone Rather it would likely need some context, like what data to be fed or where to store output, etc.

 - **chain**